explorable-viz/esop2025/author-response/response.md

   - Show how products-with-conjugates also support more focused queries, using the new simpler example to illustrate
-- Improve & simplify presentation of adjoint vs. conjugate setting and make clear the role of the De Morgan dual in connecting these two
+- Improve & simplify presentation of adjoint vs. conjugate setting and make clear the role of the De Morgan dual in connecting these two (Reviewer B, Q2)

 ### Sections 3 and 4 (Graph Operators/Semantics)

-- Bridge gap between sections 3 and 4:
+- Bridge gap between sections 3 and 4 (Reviewer A):
   - Show how adjoint/conjugate operators on graphs give rise to analogous operators on environment, program and value selections
-- Clear rationale for choice of datatypes + eliminators vs. lambda calculus with sums, products and recursive types
+- Clear rationale for choice of datatypes + eliminators vs. lambda calculus with sums, products and recursive types (Reviewers C, Q1 and Reviewer D, Q2)
-- Clarify Fig. 6 to indicate which `suff` rule applies to each subfigure
+- Clarify Fig. 6 to indicate which `suff` rule applies to each subfigure (Reviewer B, Q4)

 ### Section 5 (Evaluation)

-- Evaluate overhead compared to core language without building DDG or trace
+- Evaluate overhead compared to core language without building DDG or trace (Reviewer A, Q3)
-- Provide anonymised web-based artefact to allow reviewers to experiment with the implementation
+- Provide anonymised web-based artefact to allow reviewers to experiment with the implementation (Reviewer C, Q4)

 ### Sections 6 and 7 (Related/Future Work)